The ultimate guide to caravan motor movers

 Manually actuated movers tend to have the motors on each side connected by a long length of bar.
 This is so that, if the caravan is stored very close to a wall, you only have to access one side to actuate both rollers, as, when you turn one side with your wrench, the other side turns, too.
 This is not an issue with automated actuation.

-- Motor movers are available as single or twin-axle kits.
+Motor movers are available as single or twin-axle kits.
 A single-axle caravan only requires two motor units (one on each side), while a twin-axle tourer generally has four (one in front of the forward tyre and another behind the rear tyre).
-That said, we have seen twin-axle ’vans with just one motor on each side and they work perfectly well.
+That said, we have seen twin- axle caravans with just one motor on each side.

-- The latest movers feature soft-start technology.
+The latest movers feature soft-start technology.
 This introduces the power slowly, resulting in much gentler acceleration and preventing anything from being shaken up or moved inside the caravan.
-You don’t want the sediment in that lovely Rioja stirred up, do you?!
+After all, you don’t want the sediment in that lovely bottle of vino you’re carrying stirred up, do you?

 What sort of warranty will I get?